 As part of Native American Heritage Month, I have been exploring our Cherokee heritage with the boys.
 Earlier we made a fun craft based on a Cherokee rattle, plus we’ve been reading children’s books about the Cherokee.
-Here are some that we have found:
+Here are some that we have found.

-Picture Books about the Cherokee
+Children’s Books about the Cherokee

-The First Strawberries is a beautiful Cherokee legend, here retold by Joseph Bruchac.
+The First Strawberries (Picture Puffin Books) is a beautiful Cherokee legend, here retold by Joseph Bruchac.
 It tells of the first man and woman made by the Creator, and of the quarrel that threatened to ruin their happy life together.
 The sun, however, worked to ease the tensions by making strawberries grow at the woman’s feet, reminding her of the sweetness of her life with her husband.
 The lesson of compassion and the importance of kindness over anger will resonate with readers old and young alike.

 Historical Fiction about the Cherokee